 All data and scientific research that is presented at the FENS Forum shall be based on original research findings that have been derived from procedures and experiments that adhere to the accepted guidelines for good ethical and experimental research conduct.
 Presenters are responsible for the content of their presentations, whether oral or written, and shall secure appropriate consent from collaborators and funders, as relevant, prior to any presentation at the FENS Forum.

 In case of a breach of the Code of Conduct, the concerned individuals are requested to contact a member of the FENS staff.
-FENS staff can easily be found at the following positions:
+FENS staff can be easily reached at the live chat of the FENS Forum info centre on the virtual platform or by email to Ms Inbar Caspi, FENS Forum Manager: firstname.lastname@example.org.

-FENS reserves all rights to take any action to prevent and report violations of the Code of Conduct.
-Such actions can include involving the onsite security team and filing a police report when appropriate.
-FENS cannot investigate reports of harassment or other misconduct onsite but will inform the appropriate departments of the accused person’s host institution about any such filed report.
+FENS reserves all rights to take any action to prevent and report violations of the Code of Conduct, including blocking access to the FENS 2020 Virtual Forum and filing a police report when appropriate.
+FENS cannot investigate reports of harassment or other misconduct during the Forum but will inform the appropriate departments of the accused person’s host institution about any such filed report.